hellohaptik/docs_haptik/bot-configuration/webhooks.md

 ## Create or Update Users in the Haptik System via REST API

-During message logging, the client provide Haptik with a unique id for every user (auth_id).
-This is supposed to be the unique identifier for the user in said client's system.
+During message logging, you will provide Haptik with a unique id for every user (auth_id).
+This is supposed to be the unique identifier for the user in your system.
-Before sending the message to Haptik, the client needs to register the user and provide optional user details such as name, mobile number, email etc.
+Before sending the message to Haptik, you need to register the user and provide optional user details such as name, mobile number, email etc.

 The User API allows you to register the user via a `POST` request to the Haptik Platform.